zaatdev/site-contents/about_zaat.md

 ---
-title: About Zaat
+title: About
-description: About Zaat
+description: About Zaat.Dev
 type: misc
-page: about_zaat
+page: about
 ---

-# About Zaat.dev
+# About Us

+### About Zaat.Dev

 Zaat is a software solutions company, specialized in web development, mobile app development, tasks automation powered by **Artificial Intelligence (AI)**, and consulting.